shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 DEMO/LAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
 WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
-YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.
+YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCTIONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.

 **FEEDBACK**.
 If you give feedback about the technology features,